 The disclosures in this annual information form ("AIF") of a scientific or technical nature for the material projects of Orezone Gold Corporation ("Orezone" or the "Company") are based on technical reports prepared for those projects in accordance with National Instrument 43-101 - Standard of Disclosure for Mineral Projects ("NI 43-101") of the Canadian Securities Administrators and other information that has been prepared by or under the supervision of "qualified persons" under NI 43-101 and included in this AIF with the consent of such persons.
 Dr. Pascal Marquis, Geo., Senior Vice President of Exploration, the Company's qualified person under NI 43-101, supervises all work associated with exploration and development programs in West Africa.
-Mr. Tim Miller, BS and MBA, is the Company's Chief Operations Officer and is a qualified person under NI 43-101.
+Mr. Tim Miller, BS and MBA, is the Company's Chief Operations Officer and is a qualified person under NI 43-101, and Mr. Ron Little, P. Eng., the President and Chief Executive Officer, is also a qualified person under NI 43-101.
 All other information has been prepared and included in this AIF following review and verification by Mr. Little, Dr. Marquis and Mr. Miller.
 The technical reports have been filed on SEDAR and can be reviewed at www.sedar.com.